-Moreover, the Sustainable Development Goals set out a new global agenda of priorities for evaluation which includes making civil society the protagonist in evaluation emphasising that participation should be central in evaluation practice.
-Concepts such as “participation”, “support”, “stakeholder perspective” and other similar phrases have therefore become frequently heard in evaluative endeavours.
+Moreover, the Sustainable Development Goals reflect a new agenda of priorities for evaluation at the global level, which includes the prominent role of civil society in such efforts and the incorporation of diverse perspectives that highlight the inclusive dimension as a central aspect of evaluative practice.
+This is how concepts such as “participation,” “support,” “stakeholder perspective,” “empowerment,” and other similar phrases have therefore become frequently heard in evaluative endeavours.

-For this reason, we believe it is relevant and fitting to foster a Community of Practice and Learning for Participatory Evaluation for Latin America and the Caribbean so we can delve into these issues creatively using knowledge and analysis from concrete evaluative experiences.
+Thus, we believe it is relevant and fitting to foster a Community of Practice and Learning on Participatory Evaluation and Inclusive Approaches with global reach that allows for creative exploration of these matters through the knowledge and analysis of concrete evaluative experiences.
 By doing this, we will disseminate methods and tools and maximise their influence.

-As a community of practice, we start from the conviction that peer-to-peer work increases the potential to deepen knowledge and experience through different interactions (training, tool fairs and events, webinars, publications, etc.).
-By peers, we include all those who are involved in an evaluative process in one way or another: evaluators, decision-makers who request an evaluation, civil society organisations who make use of programmes and projects, among others.
+As a community of practice, we emerge from the conviction of the potential of peer-to-peer work as a mechanism to deepen knowledge and experience through different interaction instances (training, meetings and tool fairs, webinars, publications, etc.).
+By “peers” we understand all those who in one way or another are involved in an evaluative process: evaluators, decision-makers who request an evaluation, civil society organizations that are users of programs and projects, among others.

-Our aim is to create online and/or face-to-face spaces where people who are interested in participatory evaluation can reflect upon and improve their practices; be supported in their efforts; and build products together (methodologies and tools) which help professionalise this type of evaluation.
+Our aim is to create online and/or face-to-face spaces where people who are interested in evaluation with social inclusion can reflect upon and improve their practices; be supported in their efforts; and build products together (methodologies and tools) which help professionalise this type of evaluation.

 Objectives

 We are convinced of the importance of horizontal and collective learning.
-Together, we will attempt to develop theoretical and practical knowledge on participatory evaluation in the region, exchanging lessons based on shared reflection on specific experiences using different approaches and methodologies.
+Together we attempt to develop theoretical and practical knowledge about evaluation approaches with social inclusion, exchanging learnings based on common reflection on concrete experiences with diverse approaches and methodologies.

 How we work at EvalParticipativa

 We have adopted the model of a community of practice and learning.
 The underlying concept is that we can develop specialised knowledge by forming a group with a special interest in this issue and come together to reflect on specific professional experience and practice.
-Our aim is that this space can be used to socially and collectively build knowledge on participatory evaluation without the need for an “expert” or “trainer”.
+Our aim is that this space can be used to socially and collectively build knowledge on Participatory Evaluation and Inclusive Approaches, without the need for an “expert” or “trainer”.
 We will also host spaces for capacity building which will feature educational training moments developed as dialogue-based, horizontal learning processes which will address conceptual and methodological issues around participatory evaluation.

-This initiative is based on shared reflection on participatory evaluation and the adoption of innovative methodologies and tools to maximise these experiences in the region.
-We are interested in identifying and valuing existing initiatives as well as encouraging new practices; all of which can be used to gather knowledge from and for Latin America and the Caribbean.
-We intend this community of practice and learning, with a focus on participatory evaluation in the region, to be an initiative capable of providing:
+The methodology of this initiative is based on joint reflection around evaluations with a strong participatory and inclusive notion and the adoption of novel methodologies and tools to enhance the development of such experiences in different regions.
+We are interested in identifying and valuing existing initiatives, as well as promoting new practices from which it is possible to build knowledge from the regions and with global reach.
+We want this community of practice and learning to guarantee the inclusion of multiple actors at the global level as an initiative capable of:

 -